 Information architecture is a skill set that interacts with a number of other specialities.

-There are many many examples of websites with good structure, metadata, and taxonomy.
+There are many examples of websites with good IA, structure, metadata, and taxonomy.
 Here are a few examples that are publicly available from content-heavy sites.

 Goodreads uses taxonomy and metadata to allow users to find books of interest.
 One of their taxonomies is Genres.
 A piece of metadata is “new release.”
 Combine this together with a specific genre, and you can see what’s new in Historical fiction.

 Many Support websites are content-heavy.
 Looking at Support.Apple.Com, the home page has a search box as well as their product categories.
-Dive into a product category to narrow down to different topics for that product.
-Search for term such as “password” and use the filters to narrow down your results.
+Dive into a product category to narrow it down to different topics for that product.
+Search terms such as “password” and use the filters to narrow down your results.

 Here are some pretty useful information architecture tools: